jeremynewlin/MitsubaForMaya/README.md

 MitsubaForMaya
 ==============

 A Maya plugin for the Mitsuba rendering engine.
-This README/guide is currently under construction, but should be reasonably complete soon.

 While this tool is still in progress, it is functional for many common features found in Mitsuba.
 The order that I incorporate them is arbitrarily what I need to use as times goes on.